I am a fan of changing a dog’s behavior through positive reinforcement, rather than relying on devices for anti-barking.

 The above is so often the case with excessive barking, where dog owners simply have no idea of what is normal dog behavior. they expect dogs to act like people, but obviously this isn’t the right approach to training.
 This book should steer you back on the right track.

 I also like his section on “The difference between discipline and punishment”.
-This is a topic covered in most books, but Cesar has a great of explaining it well and to the point.
+This is a topic covered in most books, but Cesar has a great way of explaining it well and to the point.
 Make sure you read this part a few times.
 Pack mentality is the underlying message and focus of this book, and will change the way you think about dog training forever.

 The Dog Listener: Learn How to Communicate with Your Dog for Willing Cooperation

-Jan Fennell
+by Jan Fennell

 Jan is a staunch opponent of using threats and pain in dog training – something that some trainers are unfortunately still using.
 She doesn’t agree with choke collars, harsh language or smacking either.